Large-Hadron-Collider901/Reading-Notes/README.md

 # About me
-Hello!
-My name is Skye McCullough.
-I am a Jill of all trades, master of none.(Yet!)
-I have worked a variety of different types of jobs in all kinds of settings.
-Some of my favorite work related experiences include working on a traveling conservation crew, serving at a popular fine dining restaurant/hotel/bar/music venue, and picking black berries!
-I also have some call center experience where I learned a variety of skills related to customer service, sales, and retention.
-At this time, I am not currently working, as I would really like to focus most of my energy on my education!
-In my free time, I am usually working on creating items to sell in my Etsy shop, playing music, listening to music, drawing, or studying.
-I am currently training to become a software developer at The Code Collective Academy in Memphis, TN.
-Here are some of the subjects I am studying and projects I am working on:
+Hello, my name is Skye McCullough!
+I am a student at The Code Collective Academy, entrepreneur, and small business owner.
+I am breaking into the tech industry from a non-traditional background and training to become a software developer!
+I have a wide variety of interests such as playing guitar :guitar:, singing :microphone:, gardening :herb:, and jewelry making :ring:.
+I love to design and create just about anything and I am working on creating an Etsy shop where I can market some of those creations.
+During the nine month code school course, I will be learning all the fundamentals of becoming an entry-level software developer and this is where you can find all of my notes and projects!
 <br>